Free Job Training in Cable Installation

 For more information call 718-237-2017 ext.
 149 or ext.
 182.

-You can learn more about line installers and repairers from the Occupational Outlook Handbook 2012-2013.
+You can learn about line installers and repairers from the Occupational Outlook Handbook 2012-2013.

-The following are important qualities of line installers and repairers from the Occupational Outlook Handbook 2012-2013:
+The following information is important qualities of line installers and repairers from the Occupational Outlook Handbook 2012-2013: